benjaminpope/science_quiz/answers.md

 	- Paris

-4. The Netherlands was the first country to legislate to allow same-sex marriage.
-In what year did this take effect?
+4. Which was the first country to legislate for same-sex marriage, in 2001?
-	- 2001 (legislated in 2000)
+	- The Netherlands

 5. The musical Six follows the lives of which eponymous six historical figures?